Tuesday, October 18, 2016

 I reflected that the secret policeman too back at Finca Vigia was probably as much a victim as a practitioner.
 If he was willing to risk prison for a measly hundred bucks he must be in dire straits.

 My taxi driver left me near the pedestrian walkway known as the Prado and I ambled back to the Hotel Sevilla.
-Damp thirteen year old girls in denim skirts and high heels were hanging out under street lights while their pimps solicited me from bicycles.
+Damp fifteen year old girls in denim skirts and high heels were hanging out under street lights while their pimps solicited me from bicycles.

 After a dozen “no gracias” and a couple of “fuck offs” I got back to the stately hotel where Graham Greene had written Our Man in Havana.